morden35/belay/README.md

 ### Features

 - Belay lets users send and read real-time chat messages that are organized into rooms called Channels.
-Users see a list of all the channels on the server and can click one to enter that channel.
+Users see a list of all the channels and can click one to enter that channel.
 Inside, they see all the messages posted to that channel by any user, and can post their own messages.
-  All messages belong to a channel and all channels are visible to all users (no private rooms or direct messages).
+  All messages belong to a channel and all channels are visible to all users (no private rooms or direct messages implemented).
 - Any user can create a new channel by supplying a display name.
 Channel names must be unique.
 - Like Slack, messages may be threaded as Replies in response to a message in a